God's Country (novel)

-God's Country is the 6th novel by author Percival Everett, published by Faber & Faber in 1994, and republished by Beacon Press in 2003 (which includes a new introduction by Madison Smartt Bell).
+God's Country is the sixth novel by author Percival Everett, published by Faber & Faber in 1994, and republished in 2003 by Beacon Press (including a new introduction by Madison Smartt Bell).
 The novel, a satirical parody of the American Western genre, is set in the Western Territories in 1871 and tells the story of Curt Marder, an ignorant, racist, down-on-his-luck white rancher who seeks revenge upon a group of marauders who kill his dog, burn his property, and kidnap his wife.
 Marder enlists the services of a black cowboy named Bubba, considered to be the best tracker in the West, to enact revenge and find his missing wife.